 Implementing the New Urban Agenda and The Sustainable Development Goals: Comparative Urban Perspectives

-A key conclusion of our pilot study was that if the Urban SDG, Goal 11, is to be a useful tool to encourage local and national authorities to make positive investments in the various components of urban sustainability transitions, then it is vital that it should prove widely relevant, acceptable and practicable.
-In this diverse set of cities, the pilot study found that not one draft indicator was regarded as both important or relevant and easy to report on in terms of data availability in all the cities; and no city found the entire set of draft indicators under SDG 11 straightforward and important or appropriate.
+A key conclusion of the pilot study was that if the Urban SDG, Goal 11, is to be a useful tool to encourage local and national authorities to make positive investments in urban sustainability transitions, then it is vital that it should prove widely relevant, acceptable and practicable.
+In this diverse set of cities, the pilot study found that not one draft indicator was regarded as both important or relevant and easy to report on in terms of data availability in all the cities.
+Similarly, no city found the entire set of draft indicators under SDG 11 straightforward and important or appropriate.

-Based on these results, we produced a set of recommendations, which were taken up directly by the UN statistical team in UNDESA (United Nations Department for Economic and Social Affairs) in charge of finalizing the targets and indicators.
+Based on these results, a set of recommendations was produced, which were taken up directly by the UN statistical team in UNDESA (United Nations Department for Economic and Social Affairs) in charge of finalising the targets and indicators.
 Some of these recommendations are reflected in the final version of Agenda 2030 adopted by the UN General Assembly in September 2015.

 Mistra Urban Futures also provided comments on successive drafts of the New Urban Agenda.
-Another contribution was through its role in the positioning of the scientific community, an example of which is a comment called ‘Scientists must have a say in the future of cities’published in a special feature in Nature to mark Habitat III.
+Another contribution was through the Centre’s role and positioning in the scientific community, an example of which is a comment called ‘Scientists must have a say in the future of cities’, published in a special feature in Nature to mark Habitat III in October 2016.